 2. The concept of minor illness and major disease will be discussed, including the use of prescription and non-prescription products, including Complementary and Alternate Medicines.
 Non-pharmacological approaches to the management of these conditions will also be discussed.

-3. The course covers all pharmacokinetic considerations for therapeutic agents used in the management of cardiovascular and renal conditions including:
+3. The course covers pharmacokinetic and pharmacodynamic considerations for therapeutic agents used in the management of cardiovascular and renal conditions including:

 - Volume of distribution and protein binding.